google/error-prone/docs/bugpattern/GuardedByChecker.md

 this
 </code></td><td>
-The intrinsic object lock of the enclosing class.
+The implicit object lock of the enclosing class.
 </td></tr><tr><td><code>

 ClassName.this
 </code></td><td>
-The intrinsic object lock of the enclosing class specified by ClassName.
+The implicit object lock of the enclosing class specified by ClassName.
 (For inner classes, the ClassName.this designation allows you to specify which 'this' reference is intended.)